new birks farm

 We developed design proposals for submission for planning permission for the redevelopment of an existing farm complex on the edge of Guiseley.

 The site is sustainably located within walking distance of the town centre but is within designated green belt land.
 The existing farmhouse building and its attached barn are part of the conservation area for Guiseley town centre and identified in its conservation area appraisal as undesignated local heritage assets that make a positive contribution to the town’s heritage.
 However these circa 200-year-old buildings are currently disused and in a poor state of repair.
-The landowner wishes to convert the property into homes, with additional new residential development on site to create an economically viable redevelopment scheme.
+The landowner wished to convert the property into homes, with additional new residential development on site to create an economically viable redevelopment scheme.

 more housing projects